 In most instances, your employer will match up to a certain percentage of your gross salary, but not above the allowable limit.
 Or, they may commit to matching a set amount.

 Beyond matching contributions, another major benefit of starting with your 401(k) is the ability to borrow against the funds.
-Even better, most 401(k) plans allow you to do so without spending a fortune on penalties and interest.
+Even better, most 401(k) retirement plans allow you to do so without spending a fortune on penalties and interest.
 But, premature distributions from IRAs are subject to an early withdrawal penalty and taxation.

 Unable to contribute up to the amount your employer will match?
 No worries.
 Do what you can.
 But if you’ve hit the contribution limit for the year, move on to a self-directed IRA.